aashrafh/ReactBullets/README.md

 # ReactBullets
  While learning ReactJS, I took notes in the form of bullet points for fast revision.
-Here are some points I wrote before start coding [Oud](https://github.com/aashrafh/Oud) Frontend in addition to some helpful resources which was a helping hand that may help you if you are learning ReactJS.
+Here are some points I wrote before start coding [Oud](https://github.com/aashrafh/Oud) Frontend in addition to some helpful resources which was a helping hand that may help you if you are learning React.js.
+I also will keep updating the repo with any usefull notes, or resources.

 ## JavaScript Overview:
 * JavaScript language has no concept of <strong>input</strong> or <strong>output</strong>.
 It is up to <strong>the host environment</strong> to provide mechanisms for communicating with the outside world.